SageRalph/RESTeasy/README.md

 ## Requirements
 RESTeasy has absolutley zero dependencies, no jQuery needed.

 RESTeasy uses modern JavaScript language features including Async/Await, map, fetch, and object destructuring.
-These are supported nativley by recent versions of Chrome and Firefox, but transpiling with babel is recommended to support other browsers.
+These are supported natively by recent versions of Chrome and Firefox, but transpiling with babel is recommended to support other browsers.

 ## Demo
 The demo folder contains a single page site demostrating usage of RESTeasy.
 You can open this in directly your web browser, no server required.